HarryAtkin/CampusLinkFrontEnd/README.md

-# CampusLinkFrontEnd
+# HTTP_Java
-This is contains a simple http server and frontend files for campusLink.
+This project was used to help me learn how to open and control data coming in through sockets using java.